Blood Centers of the Pacific Reference Lab

 IRL Sample Requirements

-Shipment: Samples for RBC serological testing should be shipped in a container that maintains a temperature between 1oC and 25oC, and tubes should arrive in the IRL within 24 hours after they are collected.
+Include a list of the patient’s medications whenever possible.
+Attach copies of the work performed at your facility.
+Samples for RBC serological testing should be shipped in a container that maintains a temperature between 1oC – 25oC, and should arrive in the IRL within 24 hours after they are collected.
+Please thoroughly complete the Reference Laboratory Request Form (BS 313) and contact the Blood Centers of the Pacific IRL personnel before sending samples and to arrange sample pick-up and/or shipping.

 Reporting and Billing

-Preliminary reports (prior to final review) and billing information are Faxed when testing is completed.
-Final reports are mailed to the hospital after the final review has been completed.
+Preliminary reports (prior to final review) and billing information will be faxed when testing is completed.
+Final reports are faxed and mailed to the hospital after the final review has been completed.
 Billing for testing services is handled through the normal billing process at BCP.